zoffixznet/perl6-Failer/README.md

 # DESCRIPTION

 [`Failure`s](http://docs.perl6.org/type/Failure) are awesome!
 But, non-invasively checking for `Failure`s isn't always.
-Other than using a smartmatch, any calls to `.Bool` or `.defined` on a `Failure` will disarm it, so once you detect that what you have infact is a `Failure`, you have to re-arm it again to maintain its explositivity.
+Any calls to `.Bool` or `.defined` on a `Failure` will disarm it, so other than using a smartmatch, once you detect that what you have in fact is a `Failure`, you have to re-arm it again to maintain its explositivity.
 Here's where this module saves the day!